DeeptradeProtocol/sui-deepbook-wrapper-package/README.md

 ### Design Considerations

-- **Efficiency**: The implementation uses O(1) lookups by token type, avoiding expensive iterations.
-- **Scalability**: The system can handle a large number of token types without performance degradation for regular users.
 - **Fee Storage**: Fees are stored by token type in a Bag data structure
 - **Access Pattern**: Direct access by token type when withdrawing fees
 - **Admin Operations**: Only the admin (when withdrawing fees) might experience slightly higher gas costs as the number of token types grows significantly